What Is Latency? How Server Location Affects Website Speed

 In edge computing, data processing occurs as close to the data source as possible (the “edge” of the network), rather than in a centralized server.
 This can greatly improve speed and performance for applications that require real-time or near-real-time processing.
 As edge computing continues to evolve, it may become an increasingly relevant factor in discussions around server location – particularly for applications that deal with large volumes of data or require ultra-low latency.

-Final Thought: Your Server’s Location Matters
+Final Thoughts: Your Server’s Location Still Matters

 Timothy Shim is a writer, editor, and tech geek.
 Starting his career in the field of Information Technology, he rapidly found his way into print and has since worked with International, regional and domestic media titles including ComputerWorld, PC.com, Business Today, and The Asian Banker.
 His expertise lies in the field of technology from both consumer as well as enterprise points of view.